houjing08/Master_Thesis_2024/README.md

 - *visualize_layers.ipynb* example for visualizing model activation from selected layers
 - *wisting_restore.ipynb* is an example of model prediction on Wisting data
 - *thebe_restore.ipynb* is an example of model prediction on Thebe data

+The subfolder - **examples** contains selected examples of model training, prediction and evluation (U-Net2 and F-Net2).